o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 -------------------------------------------

-The ORAN Fronthaul specification defines the latency model of the front haul interface and interaction between O-DU and 0-RU.
+The ORAN Fronthaul specification defines the latency model of the front haul interface and interaction between O-DU and O-RU.
 This implementation of the xRAN library supports only the category with fixed timing advance and Defined Transport method.
-It determines O-DU transmit and receive windows based on pre-defined transport network |br|
-characteristics, and the delay characteristics of the RUs within the timing domain.
+It determines O-DU transmit and receive windows based on pre-defined transport network characteristics, and the delay characteristics of the RUs within the timing domain.

 Table 4 below provides default values used for the implementation of O-DU – O-RU simulation with mmWave scenario.
-Table 5 and Table 6 below provide default values used for the implementation of O-DU – O-RU simulation with |br|
-numerology 0 and numerology 1 for Sub6 scenarios.
+Table 5 and Table 6 below provide default values used for the implementation of O-DU – O-RU simulation with numerology 0 and numerology 1 for Sub6 scenarios.
 Configuration can be adjusted via configuration files for sample |br|
 application and reference PHY.
-However, simulation of the different range of the settings was not performed, and |bR|
-additional implementation changes might be required as well as testing with actual O-RU. |br|
-The
-parameters for the front haul network are out of scope as a direct connection between O-DU and 0-RU is used for simulation.
+However, simulation of the different range of the settings was not performed, and additional implementation changes might be required as well as testing with actual O-RU.
+The parameters for the front haul network are out of scope as a direct connection between O-DU and 0-RU is used for simulation.

 |br|
 |br|